dhiegov/dotfiles/README.md

 [1]: https://en.wikipedia.org/wiki/Leviathan_(Hobbes_book)

-"why are you doing this?
-I...
-I..
-I just can't believe people would work for free"
+> Why are you doing this?
+I can't believe people would not want to be credited

+I want to be credited, I'm just not forcing you to do it.
 I do this because I think it's nice and I wish people did this too, so I might aswell set the example.
 Also eh..
 It's not _really_ for free, it adds to my portfolio and soon [greedy villain voice] y'all be able to give me money heheh (I'll setup a donate link, you won't really have to pay me though).

 Beyond that, it wouldn't make sense for me to prosecute someone for using the same set of options that I used, as option names and values in most cases are